rocknmod/requirements/README.md

 7. What are the high availability requirements?
 * Ideally there should be a standby server in a separate availability zone.
 * A DR solution could be put in place into a separate cloud provider using automation/DNS load balancing.
+* An active instance of the webside should be running on the Asia-Pacific region for customers in NZ.
 8. Do you have to provide connectivity to your on-premises data centre?
 If so, how will you implement it?
 * There is no need for a private connectivity.
 Only requirement is Administrative access from my workstation which does not require low latency.
 7. Do you have to implement connectivity to other (customer) sites?
 If so, how will you implement it?